medwf/alx-higher_level_programming/0x06-python-classes/README.md

 2. Write a class Square that defines a square by: (based on 1-square.py)
 3. add Public instance method: def area(self): that returns the current square area
 4. Write a class Square that defines a square by: (based on 3-square.py)
+5. Write a class Square that defines a square by: (based on 4-square.py)